dlarv/DialogueNodes/README.md

 ####
 ----
 Dialogue Nodes is distributed under the MIT license.
 It is completely free forever and does not require any payment of any kind
-However, if you want to support this work, you can buy NaviDev a Ko-fi (or send me cat pictures).
+However, if you want to support this work, you can buy NaviDev a Ko-fi (or send him cat pictures).
 <p align='center'><a href='https://ko-fi.com/nagidev'><img src='https://ko-fi.com/img/githubbutton_sm.svg'/></a></p>